silentdiverchris/Jiminy/README.md

 If you can't work out what you're doing wrong with a tag, turn on diagnostics;
 ```
 "HtmlSettings": {
-    "ShowDiagnostics": false,
+    "ShowDiagnostics": true,
     "VerboseDiagnostics": false,
     "HtmlTemplateFileName": "C:\\Personal\\Jiminy\\HtmlTemplate.html",
     ..etc..
 ```

-...and you'll get a full report in the output of what it did when interpreting each tag set;
+...and each item display will include a full report of what it did when interpreting each tag set and the tags it decided to apply, as below.

 ![Diagnostics sample](./Screenshots/DiagnosticsSample.png)